HarshaB45/SSABNUrban/README.md

 matplotlib==3.6.3

 # How to Run
-# In order to run this project on colab:
+# In order to run this project on Colab:

 - **Step 1:** Open an empty colab file
 - **Step 2:** Upload the datasets UrbanR162.mat and groundTruth_4_end.zip one of two ways: